Nkaka23dev/employee-api/README.md

 This is an **ASP.NET Core** employee management system built with **C#** and **.NET**.
 The project currently uses an **SQLite** database for development, but it can be switched to **Postgres** for production environments.
 It  will provides basic employee management features such as handling employee benefits, leave requests, performance reviews, and payroll.

+You can find the frontend code here: https://github.com/Nkaka23dev/employee-panel

 ## Already Implemented Features✅